UniStuttgart-VISUS/megamol/docs/manual.md

 #### Global Settings

 The configuration file also specifies global settings variables which can modify the behavior of different modules.
 Two such variables are set in the example configuration file.
-On line 16 the variable `*-window` is set.
+On line 14 the variable `*-window` is set.
 This variable specifies the default position and size for all rendering windows MegaMol&trade; will create.
 The asterisk represents any window name.
 If you set a variable with a specific name, windows with exactly this name will respect the settings variable.
-For example, test-window will specify the value for the window created by the view instance test.
+For example, `test-window` will specify the value for the window created by the view instance test.

 ```lua
     mmSetConfigValue("*-window", "w720h720")
 ```

 The value itself contains five variables:
 - The first two variables are prefixed with `x` and `y` and specify the location of the window in screen pixel coordinates.
 - The second two variables are prefixed with `w` and `h` and specify the size of the client area of the window in pixels.
 - The last variable `nd` (stands for no decorations) will remove all window decorations, buttons and border from the created window.
 This variable allows to create borderless windows filling the complete screen for full screen rendering.

-The second settings variable, specified on line 45, activates (or deactivates) the GUI of the console front end, that is the AntTweakBar.
+The second settings variable, specified on line 15, activates (or deactivates) the GUI of the console front end, that is the AntTweakBar.

 ```lua
     mmSetConfigValue("consolegui", "on")